jacobhood/Challonge-DotNet/README.md

 ## Notes

-These observations come from experimenting and debugging, so they may not be totally accurate.
+These observations arose from experimenting and debugging, so they may not be totally accurate.

 - Match attachment files must be images.
 - The `Participant` returned from `UndoCheckInParticipantAsync` has the correct checked-in status, but this is not the case for the `Participant`